2010 All-Ireland Senior Football Championship final: First half

 Ciarán Sheehan of Cork's goal-bound effort was saved by Brendan McVeigh, Down's goalkeeper, in the first minute.
-Down were leading by 0-7 to 0-2 after 27 minutes.
+Down were leading by 0–7 to 0–2 after 27 minutes.
 Cork's two points in this period included a free taken by Daniel Goulding.
-In the 32nd minute Goulding was also the player to score Cork's first point from open play.
+In the 32nd minute, Goulding was also the player to score Cork's first point from open play.
 Cork's Donncha O'Connor also contributed to reducing the gap between the sides as half-time approached.
-At half-time Cork were behind by three points, having scored 0-5 to Down's 0-8.
+At half-time Cork were behind by three points, having scored 0–5 to Down's 0–8.

+As of December 2024, it remains the last time that a winning team has been 5+ points behind at any stage in a football final.
+It was the 14th football final ever where this happened.

 Second half

 In the second half Cork were the dominant team.
 This was helped by the addition of two of Cork's more experienced players to the game: Nicholas Murphy was brought on as a substitute at half-time by Cork manager Conor Counihan, while Graham Canty was brought on as a substitute soon afterwards.
-In the 56th minute Paul Kerrigan gave Cork back the lead which they relinquished after five minutes, with Goulding boosting this lead by scoring three '45s.
-Down's Benny Coulter and Daniel Hughes scored in the dying minutes but it was too late, even though there was just a single point between the sides.
+In the 56th minute, Paul Kerrigan gave Cork back the lead which they relinquished after five minutes, with Goulding boosting this lead by scoring three '45s.
+Down's Benny Coulter and Daniel Hughes scored in the dying minutes, but it was too late, even though there was just a single point between the sides.
 Cork were victorious.

-For Cork Daniel Goulding scored a total of nine points and Donncha O'Connor scored a total of five points.
-Cork won by a scoreline of 0-16 to 0-15.
+For Cork, Daniel Goulding scored a total of nine points and Donncha O'Connor scored a total of five points.
+Cork won by a scoreline of 0–16 to 0–15.
 Goulding was declared "Man of the Match" by The Sunday Game panel.